What Does UCaaS Stand For?

 More than likely, you’ll want to carry all of your existing features forward when you switch and be only gaining features, rather than losing some that you rely on.

 However, it might be the case that your current plan has features you pay for but never use.
 If you don’t have a hardware PBX, then SIP trunking is unnecessary.
 If you have VoIP desk phones, then you might not have much use for VoIP apps (though we’d encourage you to try them out anyway).

 Take stock of which features are most essential to you and get to know the details.
 Though two providers might both offer call recording, one could offer granular, per-user controls and permissions, plus unlimited recording history, while the other might only allow you to toggle recording globally and store recordings for a maximum of 30 days.

 With a good grasp of your existing setup, the essentials and the nice-to-haves, and what it might cost you, it’s time to choose a provider.
 We go into more detail on how to choose a UCaaS provider in this article.
 But, in brief, it pays to look at reputation, the features on offer and the integrations they provide to fill any gaps in their service, and to give them a call to get a sense of their customer service and after-sales support.

 The Future of Business Communications

 UCaaS, then, is the future of your business communications.
 From all good VoIP providers, you will begin seeing unified communications features like video calling and chat messaging being released over the next few years as the industry transitions.
-Be at the forefront of this development by joining Yay.com today; our enterprise-grade chat feature is due for release before the end of September, so watch this space and sign up for your free VoIP trial today.
+Be at the forefront of this development by joining Yay.com today; our in-app video conferencing is due for release in the first half of 2022, so watch this space and sign up for your UCaaS free trial today.